 About this Training Course

-This 5-day course has been designed with the aim of showing the type of studies required in developing an offshore petroleum discovery, from field appraisal to development.
+This training course has been designed with the aim of showing the type of studies required in developing an offshore petroleum discovery, from field appraisal to development.
 The course gives an account of the studies carried out by the four subsurface disciplines: development geophysics, development geology, petrophysics and reservoir engineering, including a comprehensive account of the methodology, processes and techniques.

 The course stresses teamwork and integration for finding optimum solutions.
 Field examples are used throughout to exemplify key messages.
 A detailed case history is presented using a deepwater, marginal oilfield development.
 The course uses third party specialised software to show how to prepare core laboratory data for input to petrophysical and reservoir engineering studies.